mbaze/bzpack/README.md

 `E2` > 255 - End of stream.

 The nature of this format is hit-or-miss.
 It usually performs better than LZS but worse than the other formats.
 However, that doesn't automatically rule out its use for particularly fitting data blocks.

-There's the option to increment the offset.
+Supported options:

+* Offset increment (1..256 instead of 1..255).
+* End of stream marker.

 #### Thanks
 I have used valuable input from multiple people, including Aleksey "introspec" Pichugin, Slavomir "Busy" Labsky and Pavel "Zilog" Cimbal.
 Let me also take the opportunity to recognize the work of Einar Saukas.